QCrypt/website-2021/content/partners/_index.md

 ### Industry Exhibitor - Maxi (from € 3000)
 - Medium-sized logo displayed on the QCrypt 2020 website and in the conference booklet
-- A large front-row stand at the conference (incl two chairs, a poster board, a power outlet)
+- A large front-row stand at the conference (incl. two chairs, a poster board, a power outlet)
 - Complimentary access for two participants to the conference, including the dinner.

 If you wish to become a industry exhibitor, please contact us at